With centuries of influence from Britain, France and Spain, Tangier has become symbolic of the unique mix of traditions in Morocco.

-If you keep walking south, you’ll find the Grand Socco, a big square that was formerly the biggest market in Tangier, located right in front of the famous Bab Fass gate.
-Now, it’s a spot that locals go to to relax and sit down, or take children to play.
+If you keep walking south, you’ll find the Grand Socco, a sprawling square that was formerly the biggest market in Tangier, located right in front of the famous Bab Fass gate.
+Today, locals come here to relax as the heat abates towards the end of the day, often bringing their children to play.

-Further South still, you’ll stumble upon the American Legation, Tangier, the first American property built outside of the United States, celebrating the historic cultural and diplomatic relations between the two countries.
-The best part of it, apart from learning about American/Moroccan historic relations, is the building itself.
-The building is of Moorish-style architecture with an indoor courtyard, plenty of tilework and details in every piece of furniture.
+Further south, you’ll stumble upon the American Legation, the first American property built outside of the United States, celebrating the historic cultural and diplomatic relations between the two countries.
+The best part of this place, apart from offering a chance to learn about American and Moroccan historic relations, is the building itself.
+Moorish in style with an indoor courtyard, there is plenty of ornate tilework to admire here.

-For dinner, you can go right next to the café, at Restaurant La Posada del Hafa, that serves delicious fresh seafood freshly caught from the Mediterranean.
-They have many delicious dishes to choose from, such as paella, fried calamari, spaghetti and lobster.
-This is the perfect way to say goodbye to Tangier, with a good plate of fresh lobster.
+For dinner, head next door to Restaurant La Posada del Hafa, which serves delicious fresh seafood dishes such as paella, fried calamari and spaghetti and lobster – the perfect way to say goodbye to Tangier.